 Saskatoon is known as the "Paris of the Prairies," and with good reason!
 Whether you're taking in the gorgeous riverfront, enjoying a meal at a local restaurant, or meeting with a friendly face, Saskatoon's charm is unforgettable.

-Be sure to check out some of Saskatoon's downtown attractions, all located within walking distance of the conference venue:
+Below some of Saskatoon's downtown attractions are listed, all located within walking distance of the conference venue:

 Remai Modern Art Gallery: a modern and contemporary art gallery with work from both local and international artists, located right on the banks of the South Saskatchewan River (also the venue for the May 5 gala).